Frequently Asked Questions: Suspension & Debarment

 The SDO may decide to take no action against a contractor whom she feels is presently responsible.
 If the SDO feels that she needs further information before making a decision, she has the option to send the contractor a Request for Information letter or a Show Cause Letter.

-Requests for Information do not result in ineligibility and are merely an information gathering tool.
-Show Cause Letters also do not result in ineligibility and are a tool used to learn the contractor’s position.
+Requests for Information do not immediately result in ineligibility and are used to gather information.
+Show Cause Letters also do not immediately result in ineligibility and are used to gather current information and learn the contractor’s position.
 Show Cause Letters are discretionary, and are used when cause for debarment exists, but the agency wants to provide the contractor an opportunity to present information before taking action.

 The SDO may also decide to enter into an Administrative Compliance Agreement.
 These agreements document remedial measures taken to prevent reoccurrence and often include outside and independent review/audits by consultants.
 They generally last three years.
 Current Administrative Compliance Agreements can be found at https://www.fapiis.gov/fapiis/index.jsp

 The Interagency Suspension & Debarment Committee coordinates referrals so that agencies have an opportunity to be involved with cases that may affect their missions.
 One agency will be deemed the “lead” agency and will make the ultimate decision as to what action, if any, will be taken.